-The comprehensive examination committee will consist of a chairperson and two additional faculty that together represent the three research emphases of the BMP Program.
-During the Spring I term, the Student Affairs and Promotion Subcommittee will appoint the three members of each student's committee.
+The comprehensive examination committee will consist of a chairperson and two additional faculty that together represent the three research emphases of the BSMB Program.
+During the Spring I term, the program directors will appoint the three members of each student's committee.
 It is up to the student to schedule an oral exam between July 1 and September 1 on a date agreeable to these three committee members.